 A lipoma is a lump of fat that collects under the skin.
 It feels like a firm, rubbery bulge that moves slightly when pushed.
 Lipomas grow very slowly, can occur anywhere on the body, and are almost always benign.
-They can be removed surgically, but in most cases, surgery is not necessary.
+They can be removed surgically, but in most cases, surgery isn’t necessary.

 During fetal development, the testicles form in the abdomen and then descend into the scrotum.
-In some cases, one or more of them does not fully descend.
+In some cases, one or more of them may not fully descend.
 This may cause a small lump near the groin in newborn boys and can be corrected with hormone therapy or surgery to bring the testicle into position.

 Although very rare, a benign or cancerous tumor on an organ in the abdomen or in the skin or muscles can cause a noticeable lump.
 Whether it requires surgery or another type of treatment depends on the type of tumor and its location.

-- if you have any other symptoms
+- Do you have any other symptoms?

 If you have a hernia, your doctor will likely be able to diagnose it during the physical exam.
 You can then discuss arrangements for a surgical correction.